 Or: A Guide of Thirds and Halves

-To continue, I need to clarify that this is not a picture of a mountain.
-This is a picture of friends watching the sun set in a national park.
+To continue, I need to be clear that this is not a picture of a mountain.
+This is a picture of four friends watching the sun set in a national park.
 With that said, the mountain juts above the horizon and crosses into the top third of the image.
-Breaking the lower third of the image into thirds shows that the hikers’ heads rise above the “horizon” just like the peak of the mountain.
-Slicing the image vertically would show that the hikers occupy the middle third, but balance the two halves.
-Again, thirds and halves.
+The lowest third of the image can be broken into another set of thirds to show that the hikers’ heads rise above the “horizon” just like the peak of the mountain.

 One side note on framing: The pink lines make it clear that the trees are not perfectly balanced around the mountain.
 Natural scenes are often imbalanced.
 Because this is a photo of hikers, I chose to balance the image around the hikers rather than the trees.